emma-sax4/emmasax4.info/_posts/2020-02-22-the-benefits-of-gratitude.md

 >
 > Gratitude also has the capacity to increase important neurochemicals.
 When thinking shifts from negative to positive, there is a surging of feel-good chemicals such as dopamine, serotonin and oxytocin.
 These all contribute to the feelings of closeness, connection and happiness that come with gratitude.

-But here's the catch: long-term positive affects of gratitude all depend on consistency.
+But here's the catch: long-term positive effects of gratitude all depend on consistency.
 It's like going the gym.
 If I walk into the gym one day for a hardcore workout, I'm not going to be able to deadlift 130 pounds in one session.
 No matter how much I push myself that one day, it's just not going to happen.
 Gratitude is the exact same way.
 Even if you spend a whole day focusing on what you're grateful for, unless you take that practice back home with you, it won't help you long-term.

 As I wrote in my blog post [_2020: A New Years Resolution on Positivity_](/blog/posts/2020-a-new-years-resolution-on-positivity/), science has proven that humans have a natural negativity bias.
 This means that focusing on positivity is not a natural practice for humans.
 So, we need to train our brains to focus on positivity for as long as possible.
-In this way, we get to re-live in the positive vibes that came from one experience multiple times, as long as we possibly can.
+In this way, we get to re-live the positive vibes that came from one experience multiple times, as long as we possibly can.
 Remember that note from your boss on your desk?
 We lived the positive vibes once.
 When we made our nightly gratitude list, we lived them again.
 And then we lived them a third time when we shared them with our SO.

 Alternatively, instead of reviewing all the good things from one whole day at once, we could just sit in the gratitude in the moment it happens.
 If we move forward with this method, it's recommended we sit in the state of gratefulness for at least 20 seconds before moving on.